antongrau/soc.sna/tabeller_figurer_interlocks.md

 ```

 ```
-Error: object of type 'closure' is not subsettable
+Error: object 'navne' not found
 ```

 ```
-Error: object of type 'closure' is not subsettable
+Error: object 'navne' not found
 ```

 ```